-Most people know glaucoma as a disease associated with high intraocular pressure that is pressure in the eye.
-I have explained in detail about glaucoma, its causes, types, symptoms, investigations and treatment in detail in this article.
+Most people know glaucoma as a disease associated with diabetes and is caused by high intraocular pressure (pressure in the eye).
+I have explained its causes, types, symptoms, investigations, and treatment in detail in this article.

-Glaucoma is an optic neuropathy, which is a disease of the optic nerve that generally progresses over time.
-The optic nerve connects the eye to the brain.
+Glaucoma is optic neuropathy, which is a disease of the optic nerve that generally progresses over time.
+The optic nerve is the second cranial nerve that connects the eye to the brain.
 The optic nerve damage due to glaucoma is evident in the optic nerve head, the place where the optic nerve is connected to the back of the eye.
 Due to the optic nerve damage, there are changes in the visual field of the patient.
-The major modifiable risk factor in glaucoma is the intraocular pressure (IOP).
+The major modifiable risk factor in glaucoma is intraocular pressure (IOP).

 The fluid inside the eye is called aqueous humor or aqueous.
 This fluid (99% water) is produced by the ciliary body in the eye.
-Most of the drainage of the aqueous occurs through a structure known as the trabecular meshwork.
-Mechanical or functional block of trabecular meshwork leads to impaired drainage and resulting in increased pressure inside the eye.
+Most of the aqueous humor is drained through a structure known as the trabecular meshwork.
+The mechanical or functional block of trabecular meshwork leads to impaired drainage resulting in increased pressure inside the eye.

 Most patients with glaucoma do not have any symptoms until it is too advanced.
-As a result, many patients are diagnosed with glaucoma during an eye check up incidentally.
+As a result, many patients are accidentally diagnosed with glaucoma during an eye check-up.
 Patients gradually lose their visual field till they are able to see only through a small island of vision.
 This is usually late in the course of the disease.

 Apart from the routine procedures, the IOP is checked using an applanation tonometer.
 This is done with a device attached to the slit lamp, the machine with which an ophthalmologist examines the eye.
-Gonioscopy is done using a lens suited for the purpose to visualize the angle of the eye.
-For both the above tests, a topical anesthetic medication is instilled to numb the eye.
+Gonioscopy is done using a lens suited for the purpose of visualizing the angle of the eye.
+For both the above tests, topical anesthetic medication is instilled to numb the eye.

 The optic nerve head is examined using a lens to check for the characteristic changes of glaucoma.
 The area surrounding the optic disc is assessed to see if there are any obvious retinal nerve fiber layer defects.
 The optic nerve head assessment may require your pupils to be dilated using a dilating drop.

-If there is a suspicion or if there is an evident glaucoma, then further tests may be done.
+If there is a suspicion or evident glaucoma, further tests may be done.
 These tests can be done to assess the level of damage to the optic nerve as well as the functional damage (loss of visual field).

 All these tests can be done periodically to assess the progression of the disease.